degauss-org/geocoder.sif/README.md

 ## Using

-After singularity or apptainer are installed, pull the container from the github container registry:
+After singularity or apptainer are installed and available, pull the container from the github container registry:

 ```sh
 apptainer pull oras://ghcr.io/degauss-org/geocoder.sif:v3.3.0